mggg/GerryChain/docs/user/partitions.md

 >>> for part, subgraph in partition.subgraphs.items():
 ...     number_of_edges = len(subgraph.edges)
 ...     print(f"Part {part} has {number_of_edges} edges")
-Part 3 has 1195 edges
+Part 3 has 1229 edges
-Part 10 has 1183 edges
+Part 5 has 1450 edges
-Part 9 has 1314 edges
+Part 10 has 1252 edges
-Part 5 has 1349 edges
+Part 9 has 1391 edges
-Part 15 has 824 edges
+Part 12 has 1601 edges
-Part 6 has 745 edges
+Part 6 has 749 edges
-Part 11 has 1134 edges
+Part 15 has 834 edges
-Part 8 has 881 edges
+Part 7 has 931 edges
-Part 4 has 693 edges
+Part 16 has 836 edges
-Part 18 has 1575 edges
+Part 11 has 1152 edges
-Part 12 has 1559 edges
+Part 4 has 723 edges
-Part 17 has 1015 edges
+Part 8 has 886 edges
-Part 7 has 930 edges
+Part 17 has 1092 edges
-Part 16 has 825 edges
+Part 18 has 1585 edges
 Part 14 has 2344 edges
 Part 13 has 1362 edges
 Part 2 has 2159 edges
 Part 1 has 1780 edges

 ```

 Let's use NetworkX's